SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 ## Upgrading to Renku 0.66.0

 * NEW `dataService.imageBuilders` to configure session image builds using Shipwright.
-  This feature is experimental and should not be enabled by RenkuLab administrators.
-  The feature depends on Shipwright (version >= 0.15.x) being already installed independently from the Renku Helm chart.
+  This feature is experimental - enable at your own risk!
+It depends on Shipwright (version >= 0.15.x) which must be installed independently from the Renku Helm chart.
-  Enable the feature at your own risk!

 ## Upgrading to Renku 0.62.0